 Oh!
 The Fridays, they showcase Muslim brothers and sisters in their native wears en route to Jumat.

-Don’t worry, I’ll share with you latest native styles for guys 2018 trends and ladies in a moment.
+Don’t worry, I’ll share with you latest native styles trends for guys and ladies in a moment.

 I am African, I am Nigerian, I am every tribe in one, and when you talk about traditional native wears for men and attire styles for ladies I know it all.